© 2026 Western New York Public Broadcasting Association

 STRING, a Musical Fable About the Greek Fates in the Modern City

 STRING PUBLICITY BLURB: String: A Musical Fable About the Greek Fates in the Modern City is an imaginative new musical running from November 7th through November 29th, 2025.
-This enchanting show explores destiny, love, and the beauty of life’s chaos.
+This enchanting show explores the themes of destiny, love, and the beauty of life’s chaos.

-Co-directed by Katie Mallinson and Ben Michael Moran, String reimagines Greek mythology in the modern world.
-Three goddesses, the Fates, are banished from Olympus to an office building on Earth, where they must continue spinning the threads of human life.
+Co-directed by Katie Mallinson and Ben Michael Moran, STRING reimagines Greek mythology in the modern world.
+Three goddesses, the Fates, are banished from Olympus to a high-rise office building on Earth, where they must continue spinning (and cutting) the threads of human life.
 But when one of them discovers free will, everything they thought they controlled begins to unravel.
 As one goddess wonders: “If we’re made to spin their stories, what happens when we want to write our own?”
-With a soaring score and divinely human characters, String is a celebration of connection, love, and the power of choice
+With a soaring score and divinely human characters, String is a celebration of connection, love, and the power of choice.

 SELECT OPENINGS IN DECEMBER, 2025